malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 found by fitting the long timescale regions of the mean squared displacement are shown in @fig:diffusion_constant.
-The diffusion constant displays the same non-Arrhenius behaviour as the structural relaxation.
+The diffusion constant displays the same non-Arrhenius behaviour as the structural relaxation, with both pressures described by the same VTF relation when normalised by the melting point.

 ![The Mean Squared Displacement of the trimer molecule over a range of temperatures for a pressure $P=13.50$.